opendocsg/slw-judgments-backfill/2006_SGHC_30/report.md

  (b) Where there is a maritime lien on a ship: s 4(3); or

- (c) Where there is a statutory right of action in rem or statutory lien ( per GP Selvam JC in The Bolbina [1994] 1 SLR 554, at 559) under s 4(4).
+ (c) Where there is a statutory right of action in rem or statutory lien ( per GP Selvam JC in The Bolbina <span class="citation">[1994] 1 SLR 554</span>, at 559) under s 4(4).
 Section 4(4) was amended on 1 April 2004; the version prior to the amendment—and the pertinent version for the present proceedings— reads as follows:

  In the case of any such claim as is mentioned in section 3 (1) (d) to (q), being a claim arising in connection with a ship, where the person who would be liable on the claim in an action in personam was, when the cause of the action arose, the owner or charterer of, or in possession or in control of, the ship, the admiralty jurisdiction of the High Court may (whether the claim gives rise to a maritime lien on the ship or not) be invoked by an action in rem against —